mmarkdown/mmark/FAQ.md

 # XML2RFCv3 FAQ

+## What version of xml2rfc is supported?

+The latest version of xml2rfc is the supported version.
+As it currently stands, the xml2rfc *implementation* is the *spec*.
+Older versions may happen to work, with newer features unsupported, but this is not guaranteed.

 ## How do I get different kinds of lists?

 Use the standard markdown syntax for unordered, ordered and definition lists.